alphanodes/additionals/docs/index.rst

   * assigned_to has changed, but status change is required, too

-Contacts and Support
+Contact and Support
 --------------------

-I will be glad to get your feedback, `pull requests <https://github.com/alexandermeindl/redmine_tweaks/pulls>`_, `issues <https://github.com/alexandermeindl/redmine_tweaks/issues>`_, whatever.
+I am glad about your feedback on the plugin, `pull requests <https://github.com/alexandermeindl/redmine_tweaks/pulls>`_, `issues <https://github.com/alexandermeindl/redmine_tweaks/issues>`_, whatever.
 Feel free to contact me for any questions.

 .. toctree::